fluxcd/website/content/en/docs/security/secrets-management.md

 having a well-defined api-server auditing in place, together with tight RBAC policies in your cluster is only part of the problem.
 Also take into account how those secrets are sourced, stored and handled.
-Maybe having secrets stored (even if in encrypted form) in an easily accessible Flux source that has a loosely set of RBAC and no auditing in place may not meet such requirements.
+Maybe having secrets stored (even if in encrypted form) in an easily accessible Flux source that has a loosely defined RBAC and no auditing in place may not meet such requirements.

 #### Least Privileged and Segregation of duties